 In September 2014, Hurricane Odile caused a major flood event in the eastern Chiricahua Mountains which severely impacted the South Fork Trail and Road.
 Large portions of the trail were washed out and covered in rock rubble, and the road was shortened and the trailhead moved.

-As of the end of December 2017, multiple volunteer and Conservation Corps projects have occurred on the South Fork Trail in the 9 years since the hurricane, first to simply restore a trail corridor, and more recently to reroute old and heavily damaged sections of trail up above the canyon bottom to keep them out of the water and future flood zones, and most recently to build a new section of singletrack trail from the new to the old trailhead and move hikers off the old roadbed to the bank beside it.
+As of July 2019, multiple volunteer and Conservation Corps projects have occurred on the South Fork Trail in the 9 years since the hurricane, first to simply restore a trail corridor, then to reroute old and heavily damaged sections of trail up above the canyon bottom to keep them out of the water and future flood zones, and most recently to build a new section of singletrack trail from the new to the old trailhead and move hikers off the old roadbed to the bank beside it.
 The trail is now in good condition for the first 3.6 miles to around the apple tree.

 Length: 7.2 mi